strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

 ### Service Integration Capabilities
 We added basic support for integrating with 3rd party services, e.g. SOAP and REST services.
 We also have gRPC support with the help of the communitys.
 To build on top of this foundation, we've improved the developer experience by adding sugar API for registering services and automated registration via boot, and introduced [`lb4 service`](https://loopback.io/doc/en/lb4/Service-generator.html) command to create a Service class for a selected datasource.
 FIXME: Raymond, need help on decorators.

+## Scenario-Driven Approach
+We have been using scenario-driven approach to help us identify gaps when creating a close-to-real-world application.
+As a start, we have created the [todo example](https://loopback.io/doc/en/lb4/todo-tutorial.html) for basic database CRUD operations.
+Then [todo-list example](https://loopback.io/doc/en/lb4/todo-list-tutorial.html) and the [SOAP calculator](https://loopback.io/doc/en/lb4/soap-calculator-tutorial.html) were added to demonstrate the model relation and service integration capabitility, respectively.

+We now have an [eCommerce store application](https://github.com/strongloop/loopback4-example-shopping) with the following components:
+- **user profile**, where data is stored in a database
+- **shopping cart**, where the data is stored in a distributed in-memory cache, e.g. Redis
+- **product recommendation**, which fetches from a SOAP/REST service
+- **order history**, which ties to the user profile and also stored in a database

 ## LTS Policy